SuikeTech/Caesar_PHP/README.md

 Caesar_PHP
 ==========

-An PHP function for Caesar cipher
+A PHP function for Caesar cipher

+Any BUG report plz Email to linkec#live.com
+# is what?
+you know what is it.